 Abstract

-Background: Mortality among people with HIV declined with the introduction of combination antiretroviral therapy.
-We investigated trends over time in all-cause and cause-specific mortality in people with HIV from 1999-2020.
-Methods: Data were collected from the D:A:D cohort from 1999 through January 2015 and RESPOND from October 2017 through 2020.
-Age-standardized all-cause and cause-specific mortality rates, classified using Coding Causes of Death in HIV (CoDe), were calculated.
-Poisson regression models were used to assess mortality trends over time.
-Results: Among 55716 participants followed for a median of 6 years (IQR 3-11), 5263 participants died (crude mortality rate [MR] 13.7/1000 PYFU; 95%CI 13.4-14.1).
-Changing patterns of mortality were observed with AIDS as the most common cause of death between 1999- 2009 (n = 952, MR 4.2/1000 PYFU; 95%CI 4.0-4.5) and non-AIDS defining malignancy (NADM) from 2010 -2020 (n = 444, MR 2.8/1000 PYFU; 95%CI 2.5-3.1).
-In multivariable analysis, all-cause mortality declined over time (adjusted mortality rate ratio [aMRR] 0.97 per year; 95%CI 0.96, 0.98), mostly from 1999 through 2010 (aMRR 0.96 per year; 95%CI 0.95-0.97), and with no decline shown from 2011 through 2020 (aMRR 1·00 per year; 95%CI 0·96-1·05).
-Mortality due all known causes except NADM also declined over the entire follow-up period.
-Conclusion: Mortality among people with HIV in the D:A:D and/or RESPOND cohorts decreased between 1999 and 2009 and was stable over the period from 2010 through 2020.
-The decline in mortality rates was not fully explained by improvements in immunologic-virologic status or other risk factors.
+Background: Mortality among people with human immunodeficiency virus (HIV) declined with the introduction of combination antiretroviral therapy.
+We investigated trends in mortality in people with HIV from 1999 through 2020.
+Methods: Data were collected from the Data Collection on Adverse events of Anti-HIV Drugs (D:A:D) cohort between January 1999 through January 2015 and the International Cohort Consortium of Infectious Disease (RESPOND) from October 2017 through December 2020.
+Age-standardized all-cause and cause-specific mortality rates, classified using Coding Causes of Death in HIV, were calculated.
+Poisson models were used to assess mortality over time.
+Results: Among 55 716 participants followed for median 6 years (interquartile range, 3-11), 5263 died (mortality rate [MR], 13.7/1000 person-years of follow-up [PYFU]; 95% confidence interval [CI], 13.4-14.1).
+Changing mortality was observed: AIDS mortality was most common between 1999-2009 (n = 952; MR, 4.2/1000 PYFU; 95% CI, 4.0-4.5) and non-AIDS-defining malignancy (NADM) between 2010-2020 (n = 444; MR, 2.8/1000 PYFU; 95% CI, 2.5-3.1).
+In multivariable analysis, all-cause mortality declined (adjusted mortality rate ratio [aMRR], 0.97 per year; 95% CI,.
+96-.98), mostly 1999-2010 (aMRR, 0.96 per year; 95% CI,.
+95-.97) but was stable 2011-2020 (aMRR, 1.00 per year; 95% CI,.
+96-1.05).
+Mortality due to all known causes except NADM also declined.
+Conclusions: Mortality among people with HIV in the D:A:D and/or RESPOND cohorts declined between 1999-2009 and was stable over the period 2010-2020.
+This decline in mortality was not fully explained by improvements in immunologic-virologic status or other risk factors.

 Articolo in rivista - Articolo scientifico

-HIV; cohort collaboration; mortality; observational cohort; people with HIV
+cohort collaboration; HIV; mortality; observational cohort; people with HIV;

 English